jacobcurry/Portfolio/README.md

 5. Function to print Hello text as a typewriter

+6. Change to light mode and dark mode

 I unfortunately am not gifted with the ability to design or be creative, so this project was very difficult for me in that regard.
 I would say I spent 50% of my time trying to make it look decent with colors and fonts and the other 50% actaully building the website.

 I believe I was able to solve all the problems I attempted although some of them definelty coulf of been done more DRY.